wickljas/PES_Board/docs/markdown/ir_sensor.md

 To start working with the sensor, it is necessary to plug it correclty and create an ``AnalogIn`` object in the ***main.cpp*** file.

-To be able to use the tooling from the MBed platform, it is necessary to include the library at the beginning of the ***main.cpp*** file:
+To be able to use the tooling from the Mbed platform, it is necessary to include the library at the beginning of the ***main.cpp*** file:

 ```
 #include <mbed.h>